 He or she may also recommend one or both of the following tests:

 - Skin test.
 In this test, your skin is pricked and exposed to small amounts of the proteins found in milk.
 If you're allergic, you develop a raised bump (hive) at the test location on your skin.
 Allergy specialists usually are best equipped to perform and interpret allergy skin tests.
-Be aware that this type of test isn't always accurate for detecting a milk allergy.
+This type of test isn't always accurate for detecting milk allergy.

 - Blood test.
-A blood test can measure your immune system's response to milk by measuring the amount of certain antibodies in your bloodstream, known as immunoglobulin E (IgE) antibodies.
-A blood sample is sent to a medical laboratory, where it can be tested for evidence of sensitivity to milk.
-However, this test isn't always accurate in correctly identifying a milk allergy.
+A blood test can measure your immune system's response to milk by measuring the amount of immunoglobulin E (IgE) antibodies in your blood.
+This test isn't always accurate in identifying a milk allergy.

 If your doctor suspects your symptoms are caused by something other than a food allergy, you may need other tests to identify — or rule out — other medical problems.